-Waste King offer a number of waste and rubbish clearance services,whether commercial or domestic, from the house, garden, garage, loft and cellar.
+Waste King offer a number of waste and rubbish clearance services, whether commercial or domestic, from the house, garden, garage or your loft & cellar.
 As a result we are left with tonnes of unwanted customer items, such as furniture, clothes and books, which are in perfectly good repair.

 Many charities are able to make good use of these items, either to sell in their shops or re-use, which also enables Waste King to increase our recycling and divert from landfill, one of our major goals.